 Continue reading this article if you want to know more about eggnog and its origins, serving styles and drinking preferences, as well as coffee creamer recipes with eggnog flavor.

 Eggnog is a versatile drink that can be consumed on its own or added to tea, and desserts like egg-custard puddings.
-Another great use for leftover eggnog is to make eggnog coffee or use it as a coffee creamer.
+Another great use for leftover eggnog is to make eggnog coffee or use eggnog as a coffee creamer.

 Eggnog coffee is a delightful hot beverage that is best served at Christmas, Thanksgiving, or during the holiday season.
 It can also be served with any other meal or as a soothing morning or noon drink.

-Coffee with eggnog will taste really rich and sweet, even more so than coffee with milk and sugar.
+Egg coffee creamer will taste really rich and sweet, even more so than coffee with milk and sugar.
 Eggnog will definitely add a little magic to your morning cup of caffeine and give you the kind of energy you can only get during the holidays.
 So, if you usually love to use coffee creamer instead of milk, give eggnog a chance to amaze you.

 It does, however, have certain negative consequences.
 Since it contains a lot of calories and sugar, if you drink too much eggnog, the most prevalent negative effect is weight gain.
 Also, people who are allergic to milk or eggs should avoid the drink altogether.